ManiMatter/decluttarr/README.md

   - The feature that allows to protect downloads from removal (NO_STALLED_REMOVAL_QBIT_TAG) does not work
 - If you see strange errors such as "found 10 / 3 times", consider turning on the setting "Reject Blocklisted Torrent Hashes While Grabbing" on indexer-level (available in the nightly versions of the *arr apps)
 - When broken torrents are removed the files belonging to them are deleted
+- Across all removal types: A new download from another source is automatically added by radarr/sonarr/lidarr/readarr (if available)
+- If you use qBittorrent and none of your torrents get removed and the verbose logs tell that all torrents are protected by the NO_STALLED_REMOVAL_QBIT_TAG even if they are not, you may be using a qBittorrent version that has problems with API calls and you may want to consider switching to a different qBit image (see [https://github.com/ManiMatter/decluttarr/issues/56](Not removing any torrents))

 ## Getting started
 There's two ways to run this: